FrappeFortyTwo/aster/content/about/books.md

 7. Christopher Browning : Ordinary Men
 8. Dodie Smith : Capture the Castle
 9. Douglas Adams : Hitchhikers Guide to The Galaxy

-Before cinema ruined it.
-This book was a light science fiction.
-Pretty great for it's time.
-But now given the phelothra of sci-fi content we have.
-This might nnnnot impress you.
-Although it's a great book ( especially for young readers )

 10. Fyodor Dostoyevsky : Crime and Punishment

-Have you ever killed someone ?
-Do you want to ?
-This book will take you inside the mind of a young man who kills someone and what follows.
-It is not the a crime-thriller, it is a psychological thriller.
-( Read the one translated by Richard Pevear & Larissa Volokhonsky. )

 11. Fyodor Dostoyevsky : Demons
 12. Fyodor Dostoyevsky : Brothers Karamazov
 13. Fyodor Dostoyevsky : The Idiot